softgraph/microbit-dal-ext-kit/README.md

 # microbit-dal-ext-kit

-The set of components and utilities for C++ applications using `microbit-dal` (also know as micro:bit runtime)
+The set of components and utilities for C++ applications using `microbit-dal` (also known as micro:bit runtime)

 ## Overview